vkalaparthy/pwa-offline-budget-tracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Adding functionality to an existing Budget Tracker application to allow offline access without compromising on the functionality.
-This budget tracker works even when the Netork settings are offline and as soon as the network setting are Online, stores the transactions in MongoDB.
+This budget tracker works even when the Network settings are offline.
+When the netork is avilable(Online), it saves the indexDB transactions into MongoDB.
 This app can be installed on your phone or on PC.

 ## Table of Contents